What is a Law Firm?

 A Day in the Life of a Junior Associate

-We will now look at the typical day in the life of a junior associate in the average law firm, which you will experience in the first 6 months to 1 year of your employment.
+We will now look at the typical day in the life of a junior associate in a law firm, particularly during your first year, when the learning curve is steep but the experience is invaluable.

 Morning